maxschuster/Vaadin-AutocompleteTextField/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-AutocompleteTextField is written by <...>
+AutocompleteTextField is written by Max Schuster

+autoComplete was originally developed by [Simon Steinberger](https://pixabay.com/users/Simon/) and is released under the MIT License

 # Developer Guide